 - Resumes, Cover Letters and Professional Communication

 Faculty Request for Career Program

-To request a Career Program please complete the Event Request form on our website.
+To request a Career Program please complete the Event Request form in the section below.
 Presentations are typically 50 - 90 minutes in length, depending on the presentation and your class's schedule.
 Select the "Don’t Cancel That Class" option as the Presentation Topic.
 Describe your presentation needs in the “Event Description & Desired Outcomes” section.

 For more information, please contact the Career and Professional Development at 310.338.2871 or firstname.lastname@example.org.

 - Request an Event/Workshop

 Academic Internships/Online Internship Agreement

 Faculty teaching internship courses are strongly encouraged to work closely with CPD in order for students to track and store their experiences in LionJobs, ensuring their experiences are counted by the institution.
 All students are encouraged to formalize their internships using the Online Internship Agreement, and many internship course instructors require this.